Stochastic Graph Neural Networks: Numerical Simulations

 As baseline, we assume $N=50$ agents and a communication radius $r=3.0{\rm m}$.
 The agents are distributed randomly in a circle with a minimum separation of $0.1$m and initial velocities sampled uniformly in the interval $[-3.0{\rm m/s}, +3.0{\rm m/s}]$.
 We consider a one-layered SGNN with $32$ parallel filters of order $K=3$ and use tangent nonlinearity like in \cite{Tolstaya2019}.
 We use imitation learning to train the SGNN over a training set of $1000$ trajectories, each containing $100$ time steps.
 The validation and test sets contain each 100 extra trajectories.
 We train the SGNN for $30$ epochs with batch size of $20$ samples and learning rate $\alpha=3\cdot 10^{-4}$.
 Our results are averaged over $10$ simulations.

-We compare the performance of the SGNN with the GNN under different link sampling probabilities.
-Figure 6 (a) shows the cost value of the two architectures for $p \in [0.3,0.9]$.
+\textbf{Link probability.} We compare the performance of the SGNN with the GNN under different link sampling probabilities.
+Figure \ref{subfig:robot_vary_p} shows the cost value of the two architectures for $p \in [0.3,0.9]$.
 The SGNN achieves both a lower mean and variance compared with the GNN.
 This improved SGNN performance is more visible for lower link sampling probabilities $p$, i.e., as links become more unstable.
 We again attribute this behavior to the robust transference of the SGNN, since it accounts for link instabilities during training.
 However, notice the SGNN also degrades when the graph varies dramatically (small $p$).
 This is because the information loss induced by link fluctuations leads to inevitable errors, which cannot be resolved by training.

-Figures 6 (b) and 6 (c) depict the performance of the SGNN and the GNN in different coordination scenarios; namely, different communication radius $r$ and different number of agents $N$, respectively.
+\textbf{Communication radius.} Figures \ref{subfig:robot_vary_r} depicts the performance of the SGNN and the GNN for different communication radius $r$.
 The link sampling probability is $p=0.7$.
 In general, the SGNN outperforms the GNN in all scenarios.
-Figure 6 (b) shows the SGNN performance improves as the communication radius $r$ increases.
+The SGNN performance improves as the communication radius $r$ increases.
 This follows our intuition because a larger communication radius increases the node exchanges, which helps contrasting some of the link losses.
 On the other hand, a denser graph with larger communication radius magnifies the impact of link losses by introducing more randomness, such that the decreasing rate of cost value reduces seen from $r=3$m to $r=4$m.
 The performance improvement gained from the SGNN increases in this case, which emphasizes the importance of accounting for the graph randomness during training.

-In Figure 6 (c), we see the cost decreases as the number of agents increases, which can be explained by the increased information exchanges in large networks.
+\textbf{Agent number.} Lastly, we compare two architectures for different number of agents $N$.
+In Figure \ref{subfig:robot_vary_n}, we see the cost decreases as the number of agents increases, which can be explained by the increased information exchanges in large networks.
 This result indicates the SGNN is capable of handling large-scale robot swarms while retaining a good performance.
-In addition, the SGNN improvement becomes more visible for larger networks since topological randomness has more effects in these cases and thus robust transference plays a more important role..
+In addition, the SGNN improvement becomes more visible for larger networks since topological randomness has more effects in these cases and thus robust transference plays a more important role.